JodaOrg/joda-money/README.md

 ### Releases
-[Release 1.0.4](https://www.joda.org/joda-money/download.html) is the current release.
-This release is considered stable and worthy of the 1.x tag.
+The 2.x branch is compatible with Java SE 21 or later.

-It depends on Java SE 8 or later.
+The 1.x branch is compatible with Java SE 8 or later.

+v2.x releases are compatible with v1.x releases - except for the Java SE version and `module-info.class` file.

+Joda-Money has no mandatory dependencies.
-Joda-Money does have a *compile-time* dependency on Joda-Convert, but this is not required at runtime thanks to the magic of annotations.
+There is a *compile-time* dependency on [Joda-Convert](https://www.joda.org/joda-convert/), but this is not required at runtime thanks to the magic of annotations.

 Available in the [Maven Central repository](https://search.maven.org/search?q=g:org.joda%20AND%20a:joda-money&core=gav)